Text and photos: Peter Mann

 - Heritage Open Days festival 2019 – how it was for St Denis’ church.

-- Hatley Parish Council receives regular reports on St Denis’ from the Local nature Reserve Management Group: they can be found in the Parish Council’s ‘Reports’ section of this website.
+- Hatley Parish Council receives regular reports on St Denis’ from the Local Nature Reserve Management Group: they can be found in the Parish Council’s ‘Reports’ section of this website.

 Friends of Friendless Churches – the owners of St Denis’